Employee Involvement

 Disaster relief

-The Pitney Bowes Relief Fund, a U.S. 501(c)(3) charity, was established in 1992 to provide for colleagues and others whose lives are disrupted by natural disasters or personal misfortune.
-Financed by employee contributions and a Foundation match, the Relief Fund gives recipients access to food, shelter, clothing and medical care in catastrophic situations.
-Pitney Bowes bears the Relief Fund's administrative costs, ensuring that all donations directly benefit those who need assistance.
-The Salvation Army manages the Relief Fund's grants and refers employees to community-based resources where appropriate.
-Since its inception, the Relief Fund has distributed more than $2.7 million in assistance.
+The Pitney Bowes Relief Fund , a U.S. 501(c)(3) charity, was established in 1992 to provide for colleagues and others whose lives are disrupted by natural disasters or personal misfortune.
+Financed by employee contributions and a match from the foundation match, the Relief Fund gives recipients access to food, shelter, clothing and medical care in catastrophic situations.
+Pitney Bowes covers the Relief Fund’s administrative costs, ensuring that all donations directly benefit those who need assistance.
+The Salvation Army manages the Relief Fund’s grants and refers employees to community-based resources where appropriate.
+Since its inception, the Relief Fund has distributed more than $2.9 million in assistance.
+In 2012, the Relief Fund assisted 25 Pitney Bowes employees affected by Hurricane Sandy, the November 2012 nor’easter and the Newtown, CT, shootings.

 > Vlog of Adina Ba and local champions for 2012 Share the Message: READ!